dartbill/URLShortener/README.md

 # URL Shortener

 ## Information

-This website is a easy way to shorten a URL.
-It generates a unique URL which will then redirect you to your website of choice.
+Flask URL shortener is a tool that takes any URL and generates a unique URL which will then redirect you to your website of choice.
 If that URL has already been shortened we will let you know!

 ## Usage